- Chart

 - Strong global brand recognition

-- Leading position in wealth management
+- Leading position in global wealth management

 - Diversified business model